christiaan78/cloudfleet/POC.md

 ## Security Model

 <div style="border-left: 4px solid #00b894; background-color: #e8fdf5; padding: 0.75em 1em; border-radius: 4px; color: #1a1a1a;">
-<strong>💡 Tip:</strong> All secrets are managed via <strong>SOPS</strong> and encrypted before being stored in Git.
+All secrets are managed via <strong>SOPS</strong> and encrypted before being stored in Git.
 No plaintext secrets are committed.
 </div>

 **Key practices:**